tomthemod/powerplatform-mcp/README.md

 ## MCP Prompts

 The server includes a prompts feature that provides formatted, context-rich information about PowerPlatform entities.
-These prompts are ideal for use with AI assistants like GitHub Copilot.

 ### Available Prompt Types